Mișu Benvenisti: HeHalutz trial and marginalization

+Rabbi Moshe Carmilly-Weinberger, who arrived to Bucharest from Northern Transylvania in early 1944, attested that Benvenisti was among those directly involved in the effort to rescue would-be victims of the Holocaust in Hungary—specifically, they smuggled Hungarian Jews into Romania across the border, and obtained the Antonescus' assurances that the network would be tolerated.
 Both Zissu and Cohen argue that, in May or June 1944, Benvenisti unwittingly jeopardized a major rescue plan for the Hungarian Jews, when he showed up for direct talks with Lecca and Antonescu, without consulting them and other Jewish leaders.
 These asked for an "honor jury" of the Zionist Executive to rule on Filderman and Benvenisti's conduct—its members were Șafran, Poldi Filderman, and Leon Ghelerter.
 He agreed to appear, and testified that he was only present in Antonescu's office to validate Zissu as the person of contact; Zissu himself continued to allege that this was a lie.
 At the time, however, Zissu also approached Benvenisti during talks to reestablish the PER as an illegal resistance group—negotiations toward this end were held in the Iancus' home.